 Let’s take a closer look at the types.

-Petrol generators tend to have the lowest sticker price, and the fuel is available from any petrol station.
-Petrol-powered generators are also quieter than diesel generators.
+Gasoline generators tend to have the lowest sticker price, and the fuel is available from any gas station.
+Gasoline-powered generators are also quieter than diesel generators.

 However, there are many downsides.
-For one, petrol is more expensive than other fuels, and the price fluctuates rapidly depending on events beyond your control.
-Petrol also has a limited shelf life.
+For one, gas is more expensive than other fuels, and the price fluctuates rapidly depending on events beyond your control.
+Gasoline also has a limited shelf life.
 Stored in a container, it’s only safe for three to six months.

-Also, petrol isn’t the safest fuel source for a portable generator.
+Also, gas isn’t the safest fuel source for a portable generator.
 It emits carbon monoxide when burned and is explosive, increasing fire hazards.

 It’s also bad for the planet, creating harmful greenhouse gases and particulate pollution.
-The availability of petrol can also be unreliable in places prone to natural disasters.
+The availability of gasoline can also be unreliable in places prone to natural disasters.

-Propane generators work similarly to petrol generators but use propane as their primary fuel source.
+Propane generators work similarly to gas generators but use propane as their primary fuel source.

-Propane has several advantages over petrol or diesel.
+Propane has several advantages over gasoline or diesel.
 For one, it emits less carbon monoxide and greenhouse gases, making it a cleaner fuel source.

 It also doesn’t degrade over time.
 If you have adequate propane stored, you won’t have to worry about having old fuel in your tank or running out during emergencies.